makiaato/TwitchTranslationChatBot/README.md

 The goal of this script is the following: Execute Bot-Behavior via a registered Twitch-User.
 The behavior reads messages on a Twitch-Channel, ignore every message that isn't in Japanese (including japanese words written in latin letters), translate it to English with DeepL and post the result in the chat.

-The current state on how to use the repository is this: Enter personal credentials in a CSV-File, then open a bash terminal and execute the python script
+The current state on how to use the repository is this: Enter personal credentials in a CSV-File, then open a bash terminal and execute the python script.

+Constraints set by the Twitch-API:
+- 20 messages per 30 seconds (unmodded bot)
+- 100 messages per 30 seconds (modded bot)
+- Refresh Tokens expire 30 days after generation

+Constraints set by the DeepL-API:
+- maximum of 500k characters per month